Advice can be obtained from 01522-306195, 01522-796089

 People often assume that any cat that pops in for food and a fuss is homeless.
 As most cat owners know this is not the case.
 If you notice a cat hanging about please report it as someone could be fretting over their disappearance.

 Although we are beginning to make headway it is still a fact that there are still more stray cats than we can find places for.
 If you have a stray regularly visiting do not be overly concerned at their lack of a home, cats are a resilient animal and survivors.
 However for them to be able to cope living outside they need to be in tip top condition.
 Any knots in their fur, wounds or poor fur condition need to be dealt with.
 These cats we will always get treated as a matter of urgency and they get priority for bringing into care.
 A healthy cat will be OK temporarily as long as it has shelter and food.
 A box in your shed can be all it takes for your visitor to survive the harshest of winters.
+When you are going into your shed, garage or outbuildings always try to check that no cat has crept in and fallen asleep.

 BEFORE YOU DECIDE PUSS IS LOST PLEASE MAKE SURE YOU CHECK EVERYWHERE INDOORS, ESPECIALLY THOSE PLACES THAT YOU BELIEVE IMPOSSIBLE FOR PUSS TO BE.
 SO MANY TIMES ‘LOST CATS’ HAVE TURNED UP INDOORS IN CUPBOARDS, BEHIND APPLIANCES AND, AS RECENTLY, IN AN UNDERBED STORAGE DRAWER.